Common Sense Media Review

 What's the Story?

 In THE MUMMY, Nick Morton (Tom Cruise) and Chris Vail (Jake Johnson) are military recon men who use their positions to hunt treasure in the Middle East and sell it on the black market.
 During one explosive mission, they discover an Egyptian tomb with a most unusual sarcophagus inside, heavily protected by a pool of mercury.
 Archeologist Jenny Halsey (Annabelle Wallis) and the two men liberate it.
-But a sandstorm arises, and a flock of birds smashes into their plane.
-Nick wakes up, miraculously alive but now cursed.
+But a sandstorm arises, and a flock of birds smashes into their plane, causing it to veer off course.
+Upon impact, Nick wakes up, miraculously alive but now cursed.
 He's now the "chosen one" of the mummy, a banished princess called Ahmanet (Sofia Boutella).
 She's bent on obtaining a special knife and gemstone to carry out a terrifying ritual, at the possible cost of Nick's life.
-Only Dr. Henry Jekyll (Russell Crowe) can help!
+Only Dr. Henry Jekyll (Russell Crowe) can help.

 Is It Any Good?

-The first entry in Universal's Dark Universe monster series gets things off to a so-so start; it tries to be a crowd-pleaser, but it seems its makers never decided exactly what kind of movie it is.
-Like the 1999 movie of the same name, The Mummy is an action movie above all.
+The first entry in Universal's ultimately canceled Dark Universe monster series gets things off to a so-so start.
+The Mummy tries to be a crowd-pleaser, but it seems that its makers never decided exactly what kind of movie it is.
+Like the same-named 1999 film, it's an action movie above all.
 It casts Nick as a lovable scoundrel, and it makes many attempts at snappy humor between him and the other characters.
 There's also at least one clever fight scene.
-But aside from a couple of simple jump-scares and references to other monsters, it's not really a horror movie or a monster movie (it doesn't really care about the monster), and it probably won't warrant repeat viewings at Halloween time.
+But aside from a couple of simple jump scares and references to other monsters, it lacks real terror or a compelling monster.

-Director Alex Kurtzman has worked as a screenwriter on plenty of big, loud action movies (including two Transformers entries), but he's only helmed one other movie, the sentimental drama People Like Us.
-Though the FX department on The Mummy provided him with great-looking sandstorms, spiders, rats, undead soldiers, and other nifty things, he can't seem to balance the humor with the action or the action with the monsters.
+Director Alex Kurtzman has worked as a screenwriter on plenty of big, loud action movies (including two Transformers entries), but he'd only helmed one other movie, the sentimental drama People Like Us, before this one.
+Though the effects department on The Mummy provided him with great-looking sandstorms, spiders, rats, undead soldiers, and other nifty things, he can't seem to balance the humor with the action or the action with the monsters.
 Some of it is confusing, dull, or both.
-Much of it is entertaining in separate chunks, but they don't add up to very much.
+Much of it is entertaining in separate chunks, but the chunks don't add up to very much.

 Talk to Your Kids About ...